jeromecovington/sysref-base/README.md

 Two utility functions, `roll` and `d20Roll`, are also exported.
 These may be useful for example when setting a creature's initial hitpoints or when levelling up, et cetera.

 Character races and classes, as well as specific creature stats, are not considered to be part of the base mechanics, and are left as implementation details in userland.

 Other details such as weapons and armor have defaults setup but may be overridden when instantiating `BaseRoll`.
+These may be required as `weaponsMap` and `armorMap`.

+A few example monsters can be found in the `src/bestiary` directory.

 For background context please see the SRD.
 There is a browsable version of the 5th edition [here](https://www.5thsrd.org/).